hyperledger/fabric-samples/commercial-paper/README.md

 ### Install and Instantiate the contract

-The contract code is available as either JavaScript or Java.
-You can use either one, and the choice of contract language does not affect the choice of client language.
+The contract code is available as JavaScript, Java or Go.
+You can use any one, and the choice of contract language does not affect the choice of client language.

 In your 'MagnetoCorp' window run the following command